SnowyMouse/chimera/README.md

 The zoom blur radius is a set number of pixels regardless of vertical resolution.
 Chimera makes it scale by 480p, instead.
 Chimera also increases the resolution of the zoom blur effect, improving the quality.

+#### Multitexture overlay fix
+Chimera fixes an issue where multitexture overlays in weapon_hud_interface tags do not blend correctly (notably the sniper rifle angle ticks).

+#### Z-fighting fix
+The game has an issue where as the player gets further from the center of a map, Z-fighting gets progressively worse due to loss of floating point precision.
+Chimera attempts to reduce decals Z-fighting with level geometry.

 #### Custom chat
 The Keystone chat is crashy and broken.
 Chimera adds a replacement chat.